JhonnyPixel/CrazyPad/README.md

 ---

-Thank you for checking out Launchpad! 🚀 We can't wait to see how you use it to transform your iPhone experience!
+Thank you for checking out Launchpad! 🚀 We can't wait to see how you use it to transform your mixing experience!